LIVEABOARD SEARCH

 PLAY VIDEO

-Princess Rani can accommodate up to 22 divers in 11 cabins with private bathrooms.
+The Princess Rani liveaboard can accommodate up to 22 divers in 11 cabins with private bathrooms.
 There are 4 double bed cabins on the upper deck, and on the lower deck there are 5 cabins with both a double and a single bed, and 2 twin bed cabins.
 All the double beds are 4-poster style.

 All the cabins have: